Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Additional results of 3DGS in sparse view settings

 \section{Additional results of 3DGS in sparse view settings}

-In Table~\ref{exp:supp_fewshot}, Table~\ref{exp:tnt_bl_fewshot}, and Figure~\ref{fig:supple_qual_sparse}, we show additional quantitative and qualitative results comparing 3DGS (DSV) and 3DGS trained with our strategy in the sparse view setting in the Mip-NeRF360 dataset~\cite{barron2022mip}, Tanks\&Temples~\cite{knapitsch2017tanks}, and Deep Blending~\cite{hedman2018deep} dataset.
+Due to the impressive performance shown by NeRF, various follow-ups have been proposed, specifically to succeed in learning NeRF with a limited number of images~\cite{niemeyer2021regnerf, yang2023freenerf, jung2023selfevolving, song2024darf, kwak2023geconerf}.
+However, due to the requirement of accurate pose and initial point cloud of 3DGS, the task of successfully guiding 3D Gaussians with a limited number of images becomes a much more complicated task.
+In this section, we evaluate our strategy in training 3DGS with few-shot images, where SfM struggles to converge.
+In Table~\ref{exp:supp_fewshot} and Figure~\ref{fig:supple_qual_sparse}, we show quantitative and qualitative results comparing 3DGS(Random) and Ours in the sparse view setting in the Mip-NeRF360 dataset~\cite{barron2022mip}.
 To show the effectiveness of our strategy when SfM struggles to converge, after excluding every 8th image for evaluation, we train the model on randomly sampled 10$\%$ of the remaining images.
+Ours outperforms 3DGS trained with random initialization both qualitatively and quantitatively, demonstrating the potential of our work to be extended to the task of training 3DGS with few-shot images.
+In Figure~\ref{fig:supple_qual_sparse}, it is shown that the rendered results of Ours much more robustly models the real geometry of the scene.